yonkahlon/Zenject/README.md

 * Modify your bindings to address problem
 * Repeat

 This works ok for small projects, but as the complexity of your project grows it is often a tedious process.
-The problem gets worse if the startup time of your application is particularly bad, or when the resolve errors only occur from factories at various points at runtime.
+The problem gets worse if the startup time of your application is particularly bad, or when the exceptions only occur from factories at various points at runtime.
 What would be great is some tool to analyze your object graph and tell you exactly where all the missing bindings are, without requiring the cost of firing up your whole app.

 You can do this in Zenject out-of-the-box by executing the menu item `Edit -> Zenject -> Validate Current Scene` or simply hitting CTRL+SHIFT+V with the scene open that you want to validate.
-This will execute all installers for the current scene without actually running your game, with the result being a fully bound container (with null values for all instances).
+This will execute all installers for the current scene, with the result being a fully bound container.
 It will then iterate through the object graphs and verify that all bindings can be found (without actually instantiating any of them).
+Under the hood, this works by storing dummy objects in the container in place of actually instantiating your classes

 Note that if you want to use this feature (which I recommend as its very useful) then you should avoid instantiating new objects in your installers and executing other code that has similar side effects.

-Also, if you happen to be a fan of automated testing (as I am) then you can include calls to this menu item in unity batch mode as part of your testing suite.
-For example:

-    "[PATH TO UNITY]" -projectPath "[PATH TO SAMPLE PROJECT]" -executeMethod Zenject.ZenEditorUtil.ValidateAllScenesFromScript -batchmode -nographics

-You can also validate specific scenes from the command line by calling ValidateScenesFromScript and also passing a list of scenes:

-    "[PATH TO UNITY]" -projectPath "[PATH TO SAMPLE PROJECT]" -executeMethod Zenject.ZenEditorUtil.ValidateScenesFromScript -batchmode -nographics "-CustomArg:scenes=Asteroids,AsteroidsDecoratorExample"

-This will both return an error code if validation fails.
-If it succeeded, it will return 0 and the log for the unity editor will contain the line "Successfully validated all 2 scenes".

 ## <a id="scene-bindings"></a>Scene Bindings